walkertest/JavaStudy/doc/problemdoc/AMemoryHighProblem/AMemoryHighProblem.md

 ![notlogcompare](notlogcompare.png)

 * there are many memory info has be releated to the big log data(The log may be serval days before).
 So i do a version that not log big data then the memory is normal.
 * I want to know why the big data log will cause the jvm memory go high?
-And which area the memory go high?
+And which area the memory go high(the log address is not in the nmt info)?